Data Protection Terms

 Processing of Personal Data in countries outside EU/EEA

 Unless otherwise agreed, Mynewsdesk may Process Personal Data in a country outside of the EU/EEA.
 Mynewsdesk shall then ensure that such Processing at all times complies with Applicable Data Protection Law.
-This may e.g. be achieved by establishing a binding agreement, in accordance with the applicable EU Commission Model Contracts for the transfer of Personal Data to third countries, between Mynewsdesk and any sub-processors.
-Processing in a country outside the EU/EEA may also take place on the basis of a valid adequacy decision, such as the EU-U.S. Privacy Shield Framework, or on the basis of binding corporate rules that have been approved by the relevant supervisory authorities, to the extent Mynewsdesk and the relevant sub-processors have adopted the same binding corporate rules.
+This may e.g. be achieved by establishing a binding agreement, in accordance with the applicable EU Standard Contractual Clauses (SCC) for the transfer of Personal Data to third countries, between Mynewsdesk and any sub-processors.
+Processing in a country outside the EU/EEA may also take place on the basis of a valid adequacy decision such as the basis of binding corporate rules that have been approved by the relevant supervisory authorities, to the extent Mynewsdesk and the relevant sub-processors have adopted the same binding corporate rules.